opengamedata/opengamedata-unity/README.md

 The default maximum size of the event parameters for a single event is 4096 characters.
 The default maximum size for `game_state` and `user_data` is 2048 characters each.
+You can reconfigure these maximum sizes by passing a `OGDLog.MemoryConfig` into the `OGDLog` constructor.

 ### Firebase Analytics